tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 {{< / highlight >}}

 That's eight attributes, since eight is only one over the limit, should we wait until the object grows bigger?
 No, let's deal with it _now_.
-To reduce the number of attributes we introduce two new classes or structs `Span` and `Origin`.
-Each is trivial and only has two attributes, but now the original object has been slimmed down to six attributes, all is well
+To reduce the number of attributes we introduce two new classes or structs: `Span` and `Origin`.
+Each only has two attributes, but now the original object has been slimmed down to six attributes, all is well again:
-again:

 {{<highlight python>}}
         self.name = name